- Leveraged Create Value Skills training to build higher adoption and replace “flavor of the month” training initiatives.

 Bladel describes Hyster-Yale’s industry as extremely competitive and not necessarily high growth.
 However, recent market developments, most notably the eCommerce boom, have created new opportunities in warehouse and distribution—areas that present some of the highest growth opportunities.
 Traditionally, these are not areas the company has been strongest in.

-Hyster-Yale rolled out Corporate Visions’ Power Messaging skills training to help salespeople, both internal and in their dealer networks, differentiate their story and make inroads into some of the high-growth areas in their market.
+Hyster-Yale rolled out Corporate Visions’ Create Value Skills training to help salespeople, both internal and in their dealer networks, differentiate their story and make inroads into some of the high-growth areas in their market.
 The training has not only helped drive adoption of the most important skills for building pipeline and delivering an impactful story—it’s also helped salespeople articulate the attributes that make Hyster-Yale a differentiated player in their industry.

 “We have the widest range of services, and our ability to compete in all markets is there,” Bladel said.
 “Our overall menu of solutions is certainly a big competitive advantage.”

-With Power Messaging, Hyster-Yale’s salespeople are able to tell that story and show prospects and customers why they can offer value in industries where they might have been overlooked in the past.
+With Create Value Skills, Hyster-Yale’s salespeople are able to tell that story and show prospects and customers why they can offer value in industries where they might have been overlooked in the past.